shervinsahba/obsidian-icewind/DM/Prep - Revel's End.md

 - **Level**.
 The current suspicion level is reduced by 1 (to a minimum of 1) every 8 hours if the prison staff detects no suspicious activity during that time.
 - **Patrol Die**.
 Roll a die based on the current suspicion level when characters enter the patrol route to see if they encounter a guard patrol (see “Patrol Routes”).
 - **DC**.
 The DC of Charisma checks made against prison staff and of ability checks made to avoid patrols is set by the current suspicion level.

+## High Alert
+When a matter of concern is brought to her attention, the warden (see area R21) decides whether to place the prison on high alert.
+Circumstances that warrant taking such action include a prisoner revolt, an escape, the approach of an unfamiliar ship, a dragon sighting, an attack, discovering a dead body, or suspicious activity (see
+“Suspicion” above).
+By speaking the command word, “maristo,” the warden—and only the warden—can place the prison on high alert (or speak it again to end the high alert), with the following effects:
+- **High-Alert Signals.** For 1 minute, a warning horn blares throughout the prison, and all light created by continual flame spells in the prison takes on a reddish hue.
+- **Prison Deployment.** The guards in area R19 don their armor, arm themselves, and move to area R18.
+The warden does the same and commands the garrison from there.
+Members of the Absolution Council retreat to area R20.
+- **See Invisibility.** The warden and all prison guards gain the benefit of a see invisibility spell.